cloudflare/cloudflare-docs/content/email-security/deployment/api/setup/office365-journaling.md

 10. Select **Next**.

-11. In Security restrictions, preserve the default TLS configuration.
+11. In Security restrictions, you need to preserve the default TLS configuration.
 Review the following settings:
     * Make sure the **Always use Transport Layer Security (TLS) to secure the connection (recommended)** checkbox is selected.
     * In **Connect only if the recipients email server certificate matches this criteria** select **Issued by a trusted certificate authority (CA)**.